 Courses vary in length depending on the country and university.
 But generally, you could expect anywhere between 4 and 7 years, even 8 with post graduate studies.

 Naturally as a vet, you can expect to see other animals, both cute and large.
 But, depending on the clinic where you work, your most frequent client would most likely be a dog.
+So, this career definitely comes under the heading of popular jobs for dog lovers.

 - Veterinary Nurse